JaxonHornsey/JaxonHornsey/README.md

 - Web Development

 ##
-🚗 Check out my ongoing project <a href="https://formula-won.vercel.app/" > Formula Won </a> <br>
+🚗<a href="https://formula-won.vercel.app/" > Discover Formula Won </a>.
+An ongoing project crafted for Formula One enthusiasts aiming to deepen their understanding of the sport they love.

-- Where I'm working on a sport (Formula 1) Dashboard to provide fans with infographics and race predictions.
+- **Formula Won** offers live infographics and race prediction analysis for both live and historic sessions, providing fans with insights and data that enrich the Formula One viewing experience.
 <br>
  ✨ Always seeking opportunities to collaborate, contribute, and learn.